OncoArendi licenses Cresset molecule design software to advance the development of new therapeutics

-Cambridge, UK – 23 March 2021 – Cresset, innovative provider of computational solutions and services for small molecule drug discovery ...
+Cambridge, UK – 21 July 2021 – Cresset, innovative provider of outstanding software for molecule discovery and design, is pleased ...

 Cambridge, UK – 9th June 2020 – Cresset Discovery Services, provider of contract research services for early phase discovery, and InoCardia, provider of cardiac safety testing models, are pleased to announce a one year collaboration to develop improved computational methods for cardiac safety assessment.
 This collaboration also includes the University of Coventry and UCB and is supported by EIT Digital.